solventrix/Honeur-Setup/local-installation/helper-scripts/README.md

 ./enable-docker-tls-security.sh
 ```

+### Prerequisite for HTTPS support during installation
+During the installation, the script will ask you if you want to enable HTTPS support for the local toolbox.
+To enable HTTPS during the installation process, you should provide the certificate and private key beforehand.
+The files should be placed in a folder on the host machine where the installation will run and the files should be named the following:
+* Public certificate (file starting with -----BEGIN CERTIFICATE-----): feder8.crt
+* Private Key (file starting with -----BEGIN PRIVATE KEY-----): feder8.key

 ## <a id="installation-instruction"></a>Installation instructions
 The following components will be installed:
 * Postgres v13 database with OMOP CDM pre-loaded (port 5444 can optionally be exposed on the host machine during the installation)